Timeseries

 If criteria is not specified, the defaults for each criteria

-:raises JanitorError: if `strict=True` and at least one of
+JanitorError: If `strict=True` and at least one of

 `scale`, `direction`, or `threshold` inputs is not a